Understanding and Implementing the Risk-Need-Responsivity (RNR) Model in Correctional Treatment

 A: Criminogenic needs include antisocial attitudes, antisocial peers, substance abuse, lack of employment skills, and family/marital problems.

-Q: How can I ensure that a correctional treatment program adheres to RNR principles?
+Q: How can I confirm that a correctional treatment program adheres to RNR principles?

-A: Look for programs that utilize validated risk assessment tools, target criminogenic needs, and employ evidence-based interventions tailored to individual offender characteristics.
-Inquire about staff training and the program's evaluation methods.
+A: Look for programs that put to use validated risk assessment tools, target criminogenic needs, and employ evidence-based interventions designed for individual offender characteristics.
+Inquire about staff training and the program's evaluation methods Easy to understand, harder to ignore..

 Q: What are the limitations of RNR?